EsfingeFramework/greensfinge/README.md

 2. Create the class to execute the rules in the "br.com.ita.greenframework.configuration.interceptorprocessor" package

-3. Add the class created in br.com.ita.greenframework.configuration.interceptorprocessor.GreenStrategyProcessor#populateData
+3. Add the class created in GreenStrategyProcessor#populateData

 4. Now just write down the annotation in the correct place and test.